A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics

-In this paper, we present an efficient novel algorithm for the solution of the parallel dynamic cavity equations for generic (locally tree-like) graphs and generic bidirectional dynamics.
+In this paper, we present an efficient novel algorithm for precise solutions of the parallel dynamic cavity equations for generic (locally tree-like) graphs and generic bidirectional dynamics.
+The main feature is the reduction of the computational complexity from exponential to polynomial in the duration of the dynamical process.
 The central objects in the dynamic cavity method are conditional probabilities for vertex trajectories of nearest neighbors -- the so-called edge messages.
-As temporal correlations are decaying in time and/or time difference $|t-t'|$, we can approximate each edge message by a matrix product, i.e., there is one matrix for every edge, edge state, and time step, encoding the temporal correlations in the corresponding part of the evolution.
+As temporal correlations are decaying in time and/or time difference $|t-t'|$, we exploit that the edge messages can be approximated by matrix products; i.e., there is one matrix for every edge, edge state, and time step, encoding the temporal correlations in the corresponding part of the evolution.
 It turns out that the dimensions of these matrices do not have to be increased exponentially in time.
-One can obtain quasi-exact results with much smaller matrix dimensions.
-Computation costs and precision can be tuned by controlling the dimensions in truncations.
+One can obtain quasi-exact results with relatively small matrix dimensions.
+Computation costs and accuracy can be tuned by controlling the dimensions through controlled truncations.
 The idea of exploiting the decay of temporal correlations to approximate edge messages in matrix product form is in analogy with the use of matrix product states \cite{Accardi1981,Fannes1992-144,Rommer1997,Schollwoeck2011-326,Oseledets2011-33} for the simulation of strongly correlated, mostly one-dimensional, quantum many-body systems.
-These have been used very successfully in algorithms like the density-matrix renormalization group \cite{White1992-11,White1993-10} to compute for example quantum ground-state properties, often with machine precision \cite{Schollwoeck2005}.
+These have been used very successfully in algorithms like the density-matrix renormalization group \cite{White1992-11,White1993-10} to study, for example, quantum ground-state properties, often with machine precision \cite{Schollwoeck2005}.
 Besides lifting the restrictions of the aforementioned approaches, the matrix product edge-message (MPEM) algorithm can also outperform Monte Carlo simulations (MC) of the dynamics in important respects.
 In particular, besides allowing for the simulation of single instances, alternatively, one can work directly in the thermodynamic limit.
 Perhaps more importantly, it has a favorable error scaling.
-While statistical errors in MC decay very slowly with the number of samples $N_s$ as $1/\sqrt{N_s}$, MPEM yields also observables with absolutely small expectation values with very good precision which is essential for the study of decay processes and temporal correlations.
+While statistical errors in MC decay very slowly with the number of samples $N_s$ as $1/\sqrt{N_s}$, MPEM yields also observables with absolutely small expectation values with very good accuracy which is essential for the study of decay processes and temporal correlations.
+As a first application, we solve the prototypical example for non-equilibrium dynamics on networks -- Glauber dynamics of the kinetic Ising model \cite{Glauber1963-4} -- and study the equilibration of the magnetization as well as temporal correlations.